SAP-archive/Lapwing/README.md

 Design decisions that have been made are the following:
 * Web Service based on SOAP protocol/paradigm (as opposed to ReST)
 * No support for extensive parameterization (the only input parameters are source language, target language, encoding, and file)

+##Get connected!
+Just get in touch to discuss through our mailing list lapwing-users@googlegroups.com